Description du cours

 The course counts for 4 credits.
 Students will have to take a certificative evaluation.
-This consists of a written exam, including theoretical questions and exercises similar to those discussed during the year.
+Due to the exceptional circumstances due to the COVID-19 pandemic, the evaluation will consist in a written exam (closed book), including closed theoretical questions under the form of multiple choices and numerical exercises similar to those discussed during the year.

 The textbook will be the free online manual "The Economy", produced and developed by the CORE-ECON project, by the CORE team, which brings together researchers and professors of economics from around the world (see https://www.core-econ.org ).

 The manual is available free of charge (as an e-book) at this address: https://core-econ.org/the-economy/?lang=en.
 Alongside this textbook, you will find several educational resources (documents, databases, ...).
 To access these resources, you are asked to register here as a student: https://www.core-econ.org/about/?lang=fr.